Amazon Listing Optimization

 Here is an example:

 The shoes are very light weight.
 Is that a feature or a benefit?
 Right – it is a FEATURE.
 The BENEFIT might be that your feet never get tired.
-So the proper way to state this in one of the bullet points would be:

 - Your feet will LOVE these shoes!
 You can wear them ALL DAY and your feet will NEVER get tired – Because these shoes weigh only 8 ounces!
 Buy a pair in each of your favorite colors.

 - Your feet will LOVE (emotion) these shoes (benefit)!
 You can wear them ALL DAY (benefit) and your feet will NEVER get tired (benefit) – Because (feature) these shoes weigh only 8 ounces (Fact).
 Buy a pair… (call to action).

 The suntan lotion is SPF50.
 Feature or Benefit?
 Again, that’s a Feature.
 So what’s the benefit?

 - Put it on in the morning and forget about it!
 Your child will be protected against sunburn for 12 full hours!
 The special SPF50 formula stays on all day – EVEN IN WATER!
 Buy an extra one for the beach bag!